rosvik/TDT4250/assignment3/README.md

 Running the project:

 1. Open `assignment3/no.rosvik.tdt4250.generator` and `assignment1/no.rosvik.tdt4250` in Eclipse.
-You might be asked to import the univerity package project in `SiteGenerator.java`.
+You might be asked to import the university package in `SiteGenerator.java`.
 2. Right click `SiteGenerator.mtl` in `no.rosvik.tdt4250.generator.main` and select "Run As -> Run Ronfigurations..."
 3. Use the following configuration